Updated September 16, 2022.

-- Straight Gobelin is a straight stitch going over at least two threads in a straight line.
+- Straight, or upright, Gobelin is a straight stitch going over at least two threads in a straight line.

 - Encroached Gobelin is an oblique (slanted but not on the true diagonal) stitch where the beginning of one row of stitches overlaps the ending of the previous row’s stitches.

 This stitch’s versatility also makes it fantastic as a background.